sfbayareadrugstudy/sfbayareadrugstudy.github.io/weed.md

 Marijuana, cannabis, or weed, is a lowly-addictive drug.
 It is normally smoked.

+Though the legalization of weed has made it much easier to access, it has also made it considerably safer, and eliminated the threat of synthetic marijuana.

 ## Forms

 * Cigars (blunts) - the most common form